Research Scientist Visa Sponsorship Jobs in Massachusetts

 Which companies sponsor visas for research scientists in Massachusetts?

 Massachusetts has a high concentration of employers with established visa sponsorship programs for research scientists.
-Pharmaceutical and biotech companies including Pfizer, Moderna, Biogen, Vertex Pharmaceuticals, and Genzyme regularly sponsor H-1B and O-1 visas.
+Pharmaceutical and biotech companies including Pfizer, Moderna, Biogen, Vertex Pharmaceuticals, and Genzyme regularly sponsor H-1B visa and O-1 visas.
 Academic medical centers such as Mass General Brigham and Dana-Farber Cancer Institute also sponsor research roles, as do MIT Lincoln Laboratory and the Broad Institute.

 Which visa types are most common for research scientist roles in Massachusetts?

 The H-1B is the most common visa for research scientists in Massachusetts, as these roles typically require at least a master's or doctoral degree in a specific scientific field, satisfying the specialty occupation standard.
 The O-1A is an alternative for scientists with published work, awards, or significant contributions to their field.
-Postdoctoral researchers often enter on J-1 exchange visitor visas through university sponsorship programs.
+Postdoctoral researchers often enter on J-1 visa exchange visitor visas through university sponsorship programs.

 Which cities in Massachusetts have the most research scientist sponsorship jobs?